|About this course:|

 You will be expected to submit your tutor-marked assignments (TMAs) online through the eTMA system unless there are some difficulties which prevent you from doing so.
 In these circumstances, you must negotiate with your tutor to get their agreement to submit your assignment on paper.

 Assessment is an essential part of the teaching, so you are expected to complete it all.
-You will be given more detailed information when you begin the course.
+You will be given more detailed information when you begin the module.

 Students who studied this course also studied at some time: